Dr Graham and Dr Bell tackle motherhood and medicine

 “I still love rural; I grew up on a farm and I love rural life but check back in to see where I am in 10 years.”

-Townsville Hospital and Health Service board chair Tony Mooney said the dedication and perseverance of Melanie and Melissa are traits that would take them far as doctors.
+Townsville Hospital and Health Service board chair Tony Mooney said the dedication and perseverance of Dr Graham and Dr Bell are traits that would take them far as doctors.

 “Medicine is both a challenging and rewarding career and those traits of perseverance and dedication that see our junior doctors through their six years of medical school set them up for a pathway to success,” he said.